-3.3 Digitalised Energy Regulators
+3.6.2 Digitalised Energy Regulators

 As the energy sector digitalises, regulators will be expected to keep pace.
 This will require new skills and capabilities - in information technology, big data, data science and artificial intelligence.
-As well as technical capabilities, new approaches to behavioural insight will be needed, and potentially consideration of ethical and moral questions.
+As well as technical capabilities, new approaches to behavioural insight (including in particular behavioural science and economics) will be needed, and potentially consideration of ethical and moral questions.
+Close cooperation with consumer associations would be a particularly helpful channel.
 To make the most of the opportunities, regulators will need access to key information, but will need to avoid being overloaded by endless data.
+CEER stands ready to deepen our engagement and exchange of knowledge with stakeholders on a continuous basis to improve our collective knowledge, as a sector, about digitalisation and its implications.

 As well as employing relevant experts, regulators will need to consider the implications for their core business.
 Much of the information that regulators today collect from the companies that they regulate may in future be available through other means, reducing information asymmetry.
+Digitalisation of regulators will allow for data collection to be streamlined, and in turn will hopefully increase the amount and quality of data available to regulators, while reducing the overall administrative burden on companies.
 In any event, it would be ironic for regulators to focus on digitalisation of the sector and continue to expect manual population of information requests through spreadsheets.